 In the center of the rotunda on the first floor is a Carrara marble sculpture titled Columbus' Last Appeal to Queen Isabella.
 Crafted by Larkin Goldsmith Meade and donated to the state by pioneer banker Darius Ogden Mills, the work has been in place since 1883, despite repeated efforts to remove it.

-[Editor’s Note: The statue was eventually removed from the rotunda in July 2020 as part of a nationwide reckoning on race which occurred in the wake of the death of George Floyd]
+[Editor’s Note: The statue was eventually removed from the rotunda in July 2020 as part of a nationwide reckoning on race which occurred in the wake of the murder of George Floyd]

 Columbus' Last Appeal to Queen Isabella, which stood in the rotunda from 1883-2020

 On the south side of the Capitol is the State Senate Chamber, decorated in the traditional red color adapted from England's House of Lords.
-There are 40 State Senators, each elected in a District that includes roughly 900,000 people.
+There are 40 State Senators, each elected in a District with roughly 900,000 people.
 As in most states and the Federal Government, the Senate is the smaller and "higher" house of the bicameral Legislature.
-Senators are elected to four year terms and vote by "roll-call" or voice vote, rather than by electronic voting device.
-The Lieutenant Governor serves as official President of the State Senate, though a President Pro Tempore (a Senator) is elected by the body to serve as President for all practical and political purposes.
+Senators are elected to four-year terms and vote by "roll-call" or voice vote rather than electronic voting.
+The Lieutenant Governor serves as official President of the State Senate.
+However, a President Pro Tempore (a Senator) is elected by the body to serve as President for all practical and political purposes.
 Visitors may watch Senate proceedings from the public gallery.

 Senate Chamber Photo Gallery

-The north end of the Capitol is home to the State Assembly, dressed in traditional "Assembly Green".
-There are 80 Assemblymembers, twice as many as there are Senators, with each representing a district of nearly 500,000 people.
+The north end of the Capitol is home to the State Assembly, dressed in traditional "Assembly Green."
+There are 80 Assemblymembers, twice as many as there are Senators, each representing a district of nearly 500,000 people.
 The Assembly chamber is substantially bigger than the Senate Chamber for this reason.
-As in most states and the Federal Government, the Assembly is the larger and "lower" house of the bicameral Legislature.
+Like most states and the Federal Government, the Assembly is the larger and "lower" house of the bicameral Legislature.
 Assemblymembers are elected to two-year terms and vote by electronic voting device.
-The Assembly is lead by a Speaker, who is elected by his peers.
+The Assembly is lead by a Speaker who his peers elect.
 Visitors may watch Assembly proceedings from the public gallery.

 Assembly Chamber Photo Gallery

 Beyond that impressive architecture, the Capitol has seen much history.
 Several prominent state political leaders, particularly Governors, have gone on to achieve national significance.
 Reform-minded Republican Governor Hiram Johnson ran with Theodore Roosevelt on the Progressive Party Ticket in the 1912 Presidential Election.
-Governor Earl Warren went on to become Chief Justice of the US Supreme Court.
+Governor Earl Warren became Chief Justice of the U.S. Supreme Court.
 Governor and former actor Ronald Reagan became a beloved and highly successful President of the United States.
 His successor Jerry Brown ran unsuccessfully for President several times before finding a second political life as Mayor of Oakland, State Attorney General, and Governor of California again from 2011-2019.
-In 2003, Democratic Governor Grey Davis became only the second Governor in US History to be successfully recalled from office.
+In 2003, Democratic Governor Grey Davis became only the second Governor in U.S. History to be successfully recalled from office.
 He was replaced with Republican action movie star Arnold Schwarzenegger.